lwhite14/dorset-lang/README.md

     if (numAfterCalc > 3)
     {
-        printf("Our calculation results in a number bigger than 3!", 0);
+        print("Our calculation results in a number bigger than 3!");
     }
     else
     {
-        printf("Our calculation results in a number smaller than 3...", 0);
+        print("Our calculation results in a number smaller than 3...");
     }

     newLine();